Statement of Additional Information (SAI)

 The Absolute Funds have maintained a consistent philosophy and discipline since the founding of our firm in 2004.
 Our Funds have focused on strategies to create various forms of alpha in both equity and credit markets.
 Focusing on alpha, whether it be long-only, neutral or short biased, can assist investors and asset allocators achieve diversification.
 While not all market cycles provide a beneficial backdrop for achieving “defensive” performance, our patient, disciplined approach, unlike most other alternative investments or passive strategies, thrives during difficult environments

-Absolute manages three open-ended mutual funds and one ETF
+Absolute manages four open-ended mutual funds and one ETF

 - Absolute Strategies Fund – ASFIX – launched in 2005